Get Started with the SMS Verify SDK

 customer_id = "FFFFFFFF-EEEE-DDDD-1234-AB1234567890" api_key = "TE8sTgg45yusumoN6BYsBVkh+yRJ5czgsnCehZaOYldPJdmFh6NeX8kunZ2zU1YWaUw/0wV6xfw=="

-- Define a variable to hold the end-user’s phone number you want to send verification to.
+- Define a variable to hold the end-user’s phone number you want to send a verification code to.
 For this tutorial, hardcode the phone number to one for a device you can use for testing:

 phone_number = "15558675309"